Crypto License in Portugal

 Transactions in virtual assets have associated risks for their users as well as for all market participants.
 In line with the warnings by the European supervisory authorities and the National Council of Financial Supervisors, the Banco de Portugal draws your attention to the following risks:

-- Virtual assets are not legal tender in Portugal, meaning that it is not compulsory to accept them at face value;
+- Virtual assets are not legal tender in Portugal, meaning that they need not be accepted at nominal value;

-- In the event of virtual assets depreciating in whole or in part, there is no fund to cover any losses borne by their users, who will have to take on all the risks associated with transactions using these instruments;
+- In the event of total or partial impairment of virtual assets, there is no fund to cover any losses incurred by their users, who will have to assume all the risks associated with transactions using these tools;

-- Virtual asset users may lose their money on the trading platform;
+- Users of virtual assets may lose their money on the trading platform;

-- Transactions in virtual assets may be used unlawfully, in criminal activity, including for ML/TF.
+- Transactions with virtual assets can be used illegally, in criminal activities, including for ML/TF.

 Cryptocurrency in Portugal is used to pay for services or goods that sellers accept this type of payment.
 This is especially advantageous for real estate sellers in Portugal.